spring-attic/gradle-init-scripts/README.md

 ### Download via browser

+1. Log into https://repo.springsource.org with your LDAP username and password when prompted.
+Click 'remember me'.
-Go to https://repo.springsource.org/gradle-init-scripts/init.gradle, enter your LDAP username and password when prompted.
-Save the file into your `GRADLE_HOME` directory, e.g. `~/.gradle`.
-Notice that your username and encrypted password values have automatically been filtered into the file on download.
+2. Go to https://repo.springsource.org/webapp/browserepo.html?pathId=init_scripts%3Ainit.gradle and click 'Download', saving the file into your `GRADLE_HOME` directory, e.g. `~/.gradle`.
+Alternatively, you may dowload the file directly from https://repo.springsource.org/gradle-init-scripts/init.gradle, but ensure that you have logged in as per step (1) first!
+Once downloaded, inspect the file and notice that your username and _encrypted_ password values have automatically been filtered into the file on the fly during download.

 ### Or download via command line